This post may contain affiliate links. Please read our disclosure policy.

 Guacamole is incredibly versatile, so don’t be afraid to get creative!
 While this recipe keeps things classic, you can easily customize it with a variety of fun and flavorful add-ins:

-- Fruits: Pomegranate arils and fresh mango chunks are my two faves, but pineapple and peaches would also go great.
+- Sweet: Pomegranate arils and fresh mango are my two faves, but pineapple and peaches are also delicious.

-- Veggies: For extra crunch, stir in finely chopped bell peppers or jicama.
+- Crunchy: Stir in finely chopped bell peppers or jicama.
 Both add texture without overpowering the classic guacamole flavor.

-- Creamy Additions: While traditional guacamole doesn’t include dairy, a spoonful of Greek yogurt, sour cream, or even cream cheese can make it ultra creamy.
-This variation is especially great for spreading on sandwiches or using as a dip for spicy dishes like chicken flautas or chipotle shrimp.
+- Creamy: While traditional recipes don’t include dairy, a spoonful of Greek yogurt, sour cream, or even cream cheese can make it ultra creamy.
+This variation is especially great if you plan to use it as a spread for sandwiches or using as a dip for spicy dishes like chicken flautas or chipotle shrimp.

-- Serve at room temperature: Cold guacamole dulls the flavor.
-Let it sit at room temp for 10–15 minutes before serving to bring out the best taste and texture.
+Serving Tip: Serve your guacamole at room temperature.
+Cold guacamole will have duller flavor.
+Fix this by making your guacamole with room temperature avocados, or let your prepared guac sit at room temperature for 10–15 minutes before serving to bring out the best taste and texture.

-Transfer any leftover guacamole to an airtight container or jar with a tight-fitting lid.
-Pour a thin layer of cold water (about ½ inch) over the surface, making sure the top is completely covered.
+Transfer you leftover guacamole to an airtight container or jar.
+Pour a thin layer of cold water (about ½ inch) directly over the surface of the guacamole, making sure the top is completely covered.
 Since guacamole is dense, the water won’t seep through.
 Seal the container and refrigerate for up to 3 days.
 When ready to serve, pour off the water, stir, and enjoy.

 - Avocado pits.
 Big fat no. Yes, I added it to the bowl here for decoration, but it in no way do the pits help keep guac green.